waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Quest Strategy (Crystal)
 - Status: ROAMING (Post-Tin Tower battle).
-- History: Summary Turn 18350-19055 confirms Tin Tower battle and subsequent tracking across routes.
-- Goal: Intercept roaming Suicune.
+- Current Location (Pokedex): Route 37 (Turn 19218).
+- Strategy: Boundary cycling between Ecruteak City and Route 37.
+- Lead: XENON (Gastly Lv21) with Mean Look and Hypnosis.

 # Capture Prep & Funding
-- Strategy: Mean Look (XENON Lv21) -> Hypnosis (XENON).
+- Strategy: Mean Look -> Hypnosis -> Chip away HP (if safe) -> Throw Balls.
 - Level Gap: Suicune (Lv40) vs XENON (Lv21).
-XENON needs levels.
+XENON needs levels, but can still use Mean Look if it survives Turn 1.
 - Resources: 1 Ultra Ball, 23 Great Balls.
-Need ~¥12,000 for 10+ Ultra Balls.
-- Funding Plan: Stones sold.
-Current Funds: ¥2373.
-Need ~¥12,000 for 10 Ultra Balls.
+- Funds: ¥2373.
-- Status: Exiting Mart to verify Suicune roaming via Pokedex.
-- Strategy: If roaming, use boundary cycling (Route 36/37).
-If dot stays on Route 42, investigate island trigger again.
 - Note: Max Revive and Full Restore are in inventory for the battle.

+# Boundary Cycling Plan (Ecruteak <-> Route 37)
+1. Move to (17, 35) in Ecruteak City.
+2. Step south to Route 37.
+3. Check Pokedex.
+4. If Suicune is on Route 37, search grass.
+5. If not, step north to Ecruteak City and repeat.

 # Tile Mechanics (Global)
 - WATER: Walkable with Surf.